Krylov Winding and Emergent Coherence in Operator Growth Dynamics

 whose width $\Delta \mu$ decays exponentially with time.
 (One can see the peak sharpening with time in Fig.~\ref{fig:Krylov_FTs}(a)).
 This implies that as an operator scrambles, its Krylov wavefunction becomes increasingly localized in momentum space, a phenomenon which is very generic and reveals a hidden coherence in the scrambling process.

 We have confirmed the presence of Krylov winding in two microscopic models.
-First, in large-$q$ SYK, the Krylov wavefunction follows up to $1/q$ corrections the analytically solvable case of Eq.~\eqref{eq:ExactLinearWavefunction} (see SM Section \ref{app:SYK}).
-Second, we have also confirmed the presence of Krylov winding numerically in a model of $N$ spin-$1/2$ degrees of freedom with all-to-all 2-local coupling:
+First, in large-$q$ SYK, the Krylov wavefunction follows up to $1/q$ corrections the analytically solvable case of Eq.~\eqref{eq:ExactLinearWavefunction} (see SM Section \ref{app:SYK} \cite{supp}).
+Second, we have also confirmed the presence of Krylov winding numerically in an anisotropic Heisenberg analog of the Sherrington-Kirkpatrick model~\cite{SherringtonKirkpatrick1975} of $N$ spin-$1/2$ degrees of freedom with all-to-all 2-local coupling:

 where $J_{ij}^{\alpha}$ are drawn from a Gaussian distribution with mean 0 and variance $1/9N$~\cite{QuenchVsAnnealed}.
-We chose the simple operator $\mO = S_{1}^{x}$ and set $\beta=1$.
-We first computed the Krylov basis for the seed $\rho_\beta^{1/4} \mO \rho_\beta^{1/4}$ and confirmed the linear growth of $b_n$ for $n \lesssim N$ (see Fig.~\ref{fig:LanczosCoefficients}, SM).
-As shown in Fig.~\ref{fig:Krylov_FTs}(b), $C_K(\mu,t)$ develops a peak as time progresses.
-The peak location $\mu_K(t)$, plotted in Fig.~\ref{fig:FTPeaks}, follows the analytical prediction from Eq.~\eqref{eq:muKThermoLimit} in the early-time growth regime (see below for a discussion of late time effects).
+We have first confirmed numerically that this model obeys the operator-growth hypothesis: For $\mO = S_{1}^{x}$ at inverse temperature $\beta=1$, we constructed the Krylov basis generated by the seed operator $\rho_{\beta}^{1/4}\,\mO\,\rho_{\beta}^{1/4}$ and verified that the Lanczos coefficients $b_n$ grow linearly for $n\lesssim N$ (see Fig.~\ref{fig:LanczosCoefficientsEndMatter}, End Matter).
+We then computed $C_K(\mu,t)$ and observed a peak that sharpens as time increases (see Fig.~\ref{fig:Krylov_FTs}(b)).
+The corresponding peak position $\mu_K(t)$, shown in Fig.~\ref{fig:Krylov_FTs}(c), agrees with the analytic prediction in Eq.~\eqref{eq:muKThermoLimit} throughout the growth regime $t<\alpha^{-1}\log N$, using $\alpha\simeq 0.235$ extracted independently from the $b_n$.
+(See the End Matter for a discussion of late-time effects.)